11.06.22 – 18.06.22

-Fly to Bologna from where you will be collected by minibus.
-Group collection and drop off times will be arranged by email.
+Make your own way to Bologna airport from where you will be collected by car.
+One group collection and drop off time will be arranged by email.

-Samantha Harvey is the author of four novels; The Wilderness, All Is Song, Dear Thief and The Western Wind.
+Samantha Harvey is the author of four novels: The Wilderness, All Is Song, Dear Thief and The Western Wind, as well as a work of non-fiction, The Shapeless Unease.
 Her novels have been shortlisted for the Orange Prize for Fiction, the Guardian First Book Award and the James Tait Black Prize, and longlisted for the Man Booker Prize, the Baileys Prize, the Jerwood Fiction Uncovered Prize and the HWA Gold Crown Award.
 She won the AMI Literature Award and the Betty Trask Prize.
 She lives in Bath, UK, and is a Reader in creative writing at Bath Spa University.

 As a musician she has performed with numerous artists including Peter Gabriel and Newton Faulkner, and has released two solo albums as Waitress for the Bees.
 She’s a reader in creative writing and music at Bath Spa University.